 Mackie ProFXv3 Series 6-Channel Professional Mixer

-If you’re looking for a mixer that is going to deliver on versatility and sound quality, you’re not going to find anything much better than this.
-Record alongside a pre-recorded track or go live but what’s even more impressive is the super clear sound you will get from the 24 bit/192kHz quality that this piece of equipment offers.
+If you’re looking for a mixer that will deliver on versatility and sound quality, you’re not going to find anything much better than this.
+Record alongside a pre-recorded track or go live, but what’s even more impressive is the super clear sound you will get from the 24 bit/192kHz quality that this piece of equipment offers.

 RME Audio Interface (BabyFacePro)

-If you want an audio interface that is truly a cut above the rest then it’s either go big or go home – but when we say big, we don’t necessarily mean size-wise.
+If you want an audio interface that is truly a cut above the rest, it’s either go big or go home – but when we say significant, we don’t necessarily mean size-wise.
 But in terms of features, you’re getting nothing but the best!